guozijn/CSFoundations/README.md

-# Foundations of Computer Science Notebooks
+# Foundations of Computer Science